MadieStruwe/The-Avocadoers/data/climate/README.md

 *Requires python >=3.6*

 Cleans up data and normalizes temperature based on a calculated humidity scale.
-OAggregates weather data up from the hourly dimension to the daily dimension, reporting daily mean and standard deviation.
+Aggregates weather data up from the hourly dimension to the weekly dimension, reporting weekly mean and standard deviation.
-Each day will be then assigned a score based on the data for that day.
+Each weekly will be then assigned a score based on the data for that weekly.

 Assumes you are using the `*_normalized.csv` files from the output of `normalize_temps.py`.
-Outputs cleaned data to `<same_file_name>_aggregated.csv`
+Outputs aggregated data to `california_total_aggregated.csv`

 #### Usage